 ABOUT GLOBE MEDIA

+Today, the Globe provides 24-hour programming which includes music, news, public affairs, and sports.
 More than 50 students have held the top leadership post as student station managers and 11 faculty general managers have directed the station since 1958.

-91.1 The Globe has been named Best College Radio Station in the Nation four times by the Intercollegiate Broadcasting Systems and the Broadcast Education Association.
+91.1 The Globe has been named Best College Radio Station in the Nation five times by the Intercollegiate Broadcasting Systems, College Media Association and the Broadcast Education Association.
 In 2022, The Globe was awarded the title of #1 Audio Program in the Nation by BEA.
-At the state level, The Globe has been named best College Radio Station in Indiana 10 times by the Indiana Association of School Broadcasters and Radio Station of the Year (Mkt.
-2) by the Indiana Broadcasters Association.

 OUR MISSION